ofaydn/BallSquad-API/README.md

 Preresequities
   First you need to setup a MySql server on your device.
   Then start your server on 3306 port.
-  Create a database named "ballsquad"
+  Create a database named "ballsquad".
+Username and password should be both "root".

 How to run application?
   Open project file named BallsquadApi on IntellijIDEA.